noisymime/iaq_board-c3/README.md

    * [License](#license)

 ## What exactly is this thing?
 The device is based on widely available and cheap essential components ([MCU](https://en.wikipedia.org/wiki/Microcontroller) and sensors).
 The core component is a simple [PCB](https://en.wikipedia.org/wiki/Printed_circuit_board) (printed circuit board) that's why I called it **IAQ Board**.
 The board integrates all the components in a very small footprint (size of a cigarette box).
 All parts are soldered on it and everyone can assemble it with basic soldering skills.
-The total price if you build it yourself is about 50-60 EUR.
-I also made simplistic holder for 3D print (6-7 EUR is you don't have a 3D printer).
+The total price if you build it yourself is about $75 AUD.
 For these amount of money you get the following air parameters measured adequately (you might not install all sensors if you want to save money):
 - [X] ***Temperature / Humidity / Pressure***
 - [X] [***Air particles PM1, PM2.5, PM10***](https://en.wikipedia.org/wiki/Particulates)
 - [X] [***Carbon Dioxide with NDIR sensor***](https://en.wikipedia.org/wiki/Indoor_air_quality#Carbon_dioxide)